 - a.
-National motos will consist of 20 riders maximum. - b.
+National motos will consist of 20 racers maximum. - b.
 In the event there are more than 20 entrants, the class will be seeded based on timed qualifying. - c.
-The current top 5 riders in points will be automatically seeded into the national motos.
-For round 1, the top 5 riders from the previous year's final standings will be automatically seeded.
-Provided, however, that seeded riders must have at least one time posted or complete one lap during timed qualifying sessions in order to compete in the national motos. - d.
-The next 11 riders will be determined based on the top 11 qualifying times (excluding seeded rider times). - e.
-A 3-Lap Consolation Race will then be held to determine the last 4 positions for the national motos. - f.
-Any seeded rider or any rider who has qualified for a start position, who then decides, for whatever reason, not to compete in that day's event, is required to notify the Race Director of their intention not to compete and withdrawal of entry within 30 minutes of posting of qualified times.
-Upon said withdrawal, the next positioned rider may be advanced into the national motos.
-Seeding of the replacement rider will be based on their finish in the Consolation Race (e.g., 5th place, 6th place, etc.).
-Seeded / qualified riders who fail to compete without formally withdrawing may be subject to penalty.
+The current top 5 racers in points will be automatically seeded into the national motos.
+For round 1, the top 5 racers from the previous year's final standings will be automatically seeded.
+Provided, however, that seeded racers must have at least one time posted or complete one lap during timed qualifying sessions in order to compete in the national motos. - d.
+The next 11 racers will be determined based on the top 11 qualifying times (excluding seeded racer times). - e.
+A 3-Lap Consolation Race will determine the final four (4) positions for the national motos. - f.
+Any seeded racer or any racer who has qualified for a start position, who then decides, for whatever reason, not to compete in that day's event, is required to notify the Race Director of their intention not to compete and withdraw their entry within 30 minutes of posting of qualified times.
+Upon said withdrawal, the next positioned racer may be advanced into the national motos.
+Seeding of the replacement racer will be based on Consolation Race finishing positions (e.g., 5th place, 6th place, etc.).
+Seeded / qualified racers who fail to compete without formally withdrawing may be subject to penalty.
 This requirement applies to the first moto only.